Latent Space Modelling of Hypergraph Data: Posterior Sampling

 \section{Posterior Sampling}

-The posterior distributions for the models specified in Sections \ref{sec:like} and \ref{sec:ext} do not have a closed-form expression.
-In this section we provide a high-level description of our Markov chain Monte Carlo (MCMC) algorithm that we use to sample from the posterior distribution of the model detailed in Algorithm \ref{alg:modhypext}.
-This MCMC scheme can easily be modified for the model detailed in Algorithm \ref{alg:modhyp} and we refer the reader to the relevant sections of the Appendix for further details.
+We rely on Markov chain Monte Carlo (MCMC) \citep{gamerman2006} to obtain posterior samples for the models specified in Sections \ref{sec:like} and \ref{sec:ext}.
+Here we provide a high-level description of our MCMC scheme for the model detailed in Algorithm \ref{alg:modhypext} and note that this scheme can easily be modified for the model detailed in Algorithm \ref{alg:modhyp}.
+We refer the reader to the Appendix for further details.